Passive income for retirement are income sources that you benefit from without too much effort – the money just flows in (or, you enjoy earning it).

 Budgeting is a powerful way to discover opportunities for saving money.
 When you document what you are spending you are likely to see easy ways to cut costs — improving your cash flow.

 When you plan for the long term, you will make smarter decisions now and find the motivation to create more income.
-The NewRetirement Retirement Planner makes it easy to create and maintain a financial plan.
+The NewRetirement Planner makes it easy to create and maintain a financial plan.

 9. Carefully Invest Your Money in Passive Income Sources